Fertility Specialist

 Conversely, during the luteal phase, progesterone levels increase, which changes the mucus to a thicker and cloudier consistency.
 Understanding these hormonal fluctuations can help women interpret changes in discharge more accurately.

-Comparing Ovulation Discharge to Other Types
+Comparing Cervical Discharge to Other Types

-Cervical discharge can vary throughout the menstrual cycle, not just during ovulation.
+Ovulation discharge can vary throughout the menstrual cycle, not just during ovulation.
 In addition to the fertile mucus seen during ovulation, women also experience thicker, sticky discharge right after menstruation and creamy or cloudy discharge during the luteal phase.

 Knowing the differences between these types of discharge can help women better understand their own bodies.
 For instance, while fertile mucus promotes sperm movement, the thicker mucus post-ovulation may block sperm passage if pregnancy does not occur.